H3llKa1ser/IT-and-Security-101/Cloud Computing/Microsoft Azure/Governance and Compliance/Azure Policy.md

 3) Monitor missing Endpoint Protection in Security Center This policy monitors for servers that don't have an installed endpoint protection agent.

 In fact, the Enable Monitoring in Azure Security Center initiative contains over 100 separate policy definitions.

+# Overview

+When it comes to securing your Azure environment, you’ll encounter two essential tools: Azure Security Policies and Azure Security Initiatives.
+Both play critical roles in maintaining compliance, but they serve different purposes.
+Let’s break down their features and use cases.

+## Azure Security Policies

+Definition: Azure Policy is like a diligent guardian that ensures your resources adhere to specific rules.
+It allows you to define and enforce policies across your Azure environment.

+Components:

+1) Policy Definition: Specifies the conditions you want to control (e.g., resource types allowed, mandatory tags).

+2) Policy Assignment: Determines where the policy takes effect (individual resources, resource groups, management groups).

+3) Policy Parameters: Customizes policy behavior (e.g., Virtual Machine Stock Keeping Units, location).

+Use Cases:

+1) Enforcing specific rules consistently.

+2) Ensuring uniform tagging.

+3) Controlling resource types.

+## Azure Security Initiatives

+Definition: Think of Azure Initiatives as policy bundles.
+They group related Azure policy definitions together for a specific purpose.

+Components:

+1) Definitions (Policies): A collection of policies bundled into a single item.

+2) Assignment: Initiatives are applied to a scope (e.g., subscription, resource group).

+3) Parameters: Customize initiative behavior.

+Use Cases:

+1) Achieving broader compliance goals (e.g., Payment Card Industry Data Security Standard, Health Insurance Portability and Accountability Act).

+2) Managing related policies cohesively.

+## When to use which

+Azure Policy:

+1) Use it for individual policies when specific rules need enforcement.

+2) Sometimes a single policy suffices.

+Azure Initiatives:

+1) Recommended even for a single policy because it simplifies management.

+2) Initiatives allow you to manage multiple policies as a cohesive unit.

+ - Example: Instead of handling 20 separate policies for PCI-DSS compliance, use an initiative that evaluates them all simultaneously.

+Azure Security Policies focus on granular control, while Azure Security Initiatives provide a consolidated approach.
+Choose wisely based on your organization’s needs and compliance complexity.
+Both are essential tools in your Azure security toolbox.